dsa-ntc/peninsuladsa-ntc.github.io/_pages/calendar.md

 ---

 <h3>Chapter Events</h3>
-Get started with Peninsula DSA by attending one of our regular chapter events! <br>
+Get started with Peninsula DSA by attending one of our regular chapter events!
+Though our meetings and events are designed for our members, everyone interested in building working-class power is welcome.  <br>

 * **General meetings** are dedicated to chapterwide discussions, presentations on special topics, voting, and more, and are usually held on 3rd Sundays at 4-6pm.
 * **Working groups** have their own meeting schedules: see calendar below for confirmed events.